Plates may be applied in various modes according to the function required. These include:

 The plate must fit the shape of the bone.
 The midshaft of many long bones is straight so plates applied to these regions may not need to be contoured.

-Towards the metaphysis most bones show a flare so plates applied in these regions usually need to be contoured.
+Most bones show a flare towards the metaphysis, so plates applied in these regions usually need to be contoured.

 The use of a flexible template can facilitate plate contouring.